a2stuff/a2d/res/notes/testplan.md

 * Verify that dimmed buttons don't respond to keyboard shortcuts (Return for OK, Control+O for Open, Control+C for Close).

 For DeskTop's File > Copy To... file picker:
-* Open a volume or folder.
+* Launch DeskTop.
+Select a file icon.
+File > Copy To....
+Open a volume or folder.
 Clear selection.
 Verify that the OK button is not dimmed.
-* Click the Drives button.
+* Launch DeskTop.
+Select a file icon.
+File > Copy To....
+Click the Drives button.
 Verify that the OK button is dimmed.
-* Click the Drives button.
+* Launch DeskTop.
+Select a file icon.
+File > Copy To....
+Click the Drives button.
 Select a volume icon.
-Verify that the OK button is dimmed.
+Verify that the OK button is not dimmed.
+Click OK.
+Verify that the file is copied into the selected volume's root directory.

 For DeskTop's Shortcut > Edit a Shortcut... file picker:
 * Create a shortcut not on the startup volume.
 Edit the shortcut.
 Verify that the file picker shows the shortcut target volume and file selected.